mSvcBench/muBench/Docs/Manual.md

 - The NGINX gateway as a `Deployment`, reachable from the outside of the cluster thanks to its related `NodePort` service; the configuration of the NGINX gateway through a `ConfigMap`;
 - Each service-cell is a `Deployment` with an associated `NodePort` service.

 The K8sDeployer takes as input a json file as the following one which contains information about the IP address and path of NFS server on the K8s Master node used by the service-cells' Volume; the path of the `workmodel.json` file (`WorkModelPath`) and custom functions (`InternalServiceFilePath`) to be stored in the volume, and Kubernetes parameters.
 The Kubernetes parameters are the Docker `image` of the service-cell, the `namespace` of the deployment, as well as the K8s `cluster_domain` and the `path` used to triggers the service.
+Between the deployment of a service-cell and the next one there is an void period equal to `sleep` seconds to avoid API server overload.
 Some information, such as `image` and `path`, can be already contained in the `workmodel.json` file and, if different, will be overwritten.
 The user can change the name of the output YAML files by specifying the `prefix_yaml_file` and these files will be inserted in the `OutputPath` directory.

 ```json